Editorial by Industrial Quick Search

 How to Test an Air Pressure Switch

-Placing the ohmmeter leads to the exposed wires is the next step.
-During the application of air, shut the switch.
-After the switch closes, the ohmmeter should read zero, indicating that the air pressure is in good condition.
+Connect the ohmmeter leads to the exposed wires.
+When pressure is applied, the switch should close.
+The ohmmeter should read zero if the switch is functioning correctly, indicating that the air pressure is adequate.

 Construction of an Air Pressure Switch

-Different parts are used to build a pressure switch, including a diaphragm, adjustment spring, auto/off lever, electrical contacts, and terminals.
+A pressure switch is constructed from various components, including a diaphragm, adjustment spring, on/off lever, electrical contacts, and terminals.

 Diaphragm